blessnetwork/blessnet/TUTORIAL.md

 ## Install BLESS Net

-Blessnet will need to install a few extra componments to help with development.
-Namely the `Bless Secure Runtime`.
+Blessnet will need to install a few extra components to help with development, namely the `Bless Secure Runtime`.
 You can complete this step by running the blessnet CLI for the first time.
 The CLI will ask if it is ok to install.

 ```bash
 npx blessnet